kumogata/kumogata/README.md

 ## JavaScript template

-You can also use the YAML template instead of JSON and Ruby.
+You can also use the JavaScript template instead of JSON and Ruby.

 ```javascript
 function fetch_ami() {